codinghusi/EES-Buggy/readme.md

 `s` - Drive backward
 `a` - Drive forward with turn until 90 degrees, then drive forward
 `d` - Drive forward with turn until 90 degrees, then drive forward
+`b` - Stops the buggy.
+Any other key that is not assigned an action will do the same.
+If there's an obstacle, it will also default any key except `s` to `b`
 `+` - Increase speed +5%
 `-` - Decrease speed -5%